 Shipping Containers Used For Small Businesses

-Many people starting small businesses have opted to use cost-effective converted shipping containers as wok spaces instead of renting or buying an expensive office building.
+Many people starting small businesses have opted to use cost-effective converted containers as wok spaces instead of renting or buying an expensive office building.
 A converted shipping container is a great space for dozens of different business ventures, such as book stores, clothing retailers, or art galleries.
-Converted shipping containers are an ideal choice for start-ups because of their versatility and affordability.
+Converted units are an ideal choice for start-ups because of their versatility and affordability.

 A small business is not considered temporary so you will need to acquire planning permissions for your shipping container structure.
 Once planning permission has been obtained from local councils, containers can be placed on-site in a matter of weeks.
 So contact your local authority to discuss all required planning permissions and apply for all licences as early as possible.